Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

    ```

 <a name="filter"></a>
-## Getting the Component Information
+## Getting Component Information

 To get the installed information and its details, and to operate on the information:

-1. Get the information of the currently-installed component with the `component_manager_get_component_info()` function.
+1. Get the information of the currently-installed component with `component_manager_get_component_info()`.
 Its parameters are the ID of the component from which the information is being obtained, and the handle (`component_info_h`) to the component information which is filled with the received information.
 When a component is not installed, it is impossible to get its information.

    ```
    component_info_h component_info = NULL;